Correcting Grain-Errors in Magnetic Media: Grain-Error Code Constructions

 In \cite{grassl}, the authors make the observation that a single-asymmetric error-correcting code (and in particular a group code) can be constructed by defining a code over pairs of binary elements.
 Consider the map $\Gamma : \{ 0,1 \}^2 \to GF(3)$, which is defined as follows:

 Note that the map is not one-to-one since both $(0,0)$ and $(1,1)$ map to $0$.
-If the map $\Gamma$ is applied to a binary vector of even length then it is simply applied to each pair of consecutive elements at a time (i.e., $ \Gamma(0,1,0,0) = (\Gamma(0,1), \Gamma(0,0))$).
-Furthermore, if the $\Gamma$ map is applied to a set of vectors it returns a set of ternary vectors that are the result of applying the map to each vector in the set.
+With a slight abuse of notation, if the map $\Gamma$ is applied to a binary vector of even length then it is simply applied to each pair of consecutive elements at a time (e.g., $ \Gamma(0,1,0,0) = (\Gamma(0,1), \Gamma(0,0))$).
+Furthermore, (again with a slight abuse of notation) if the $\Gamma$ map is applied to a set of vectors, it returns a set of ternary vectors that are the result of applying the map to each vector in the set.
 Using this map, codes that correct asymmetric errors were proposed in \cite{grassl}.
 In the following, we illustrate how to generalize the ideas from \cite{grassl} (by using different mappings) to correct grain-errors.

 Let $\cG_{t,m}=(V,E)$ denote a simple graph (see Section~\ref{sec:confusabilitygraph}) where $V=GF(2)^m$.
 That is, the vertices of $\cG_{t,m}$ are the the vectors from $GF(2)^m$.
 For any $\bfx, \bfy \in V$, $(\bfx, \bfy) \in E$ if $\cB_{t,M}(\bfx) \cap \cB_{t,M}(\bfy) \neq \emptyset$.
 Recall from Section~\ref{sec:confusabilitygraph}, a mapping $\Phi_{t,m} : GF(2)^m \to \{ 0, 1, \ldots, p-1 \}$ is a $p$-coloring if it assigns different numbers to adjacent vertices.
 If the input to $\Phi_{t,m}$ is a vector of length $mn$, then the map is applied to each collection of $m$ consecutive bits at a time.
 For example, if $m=3$, then $\Phi_{t,3}(0, 0, 0, 1, 0, 1) = (\Phi_{t,3}(0, 0, 0)\ \Phi_{t,3}(1, 0, 1))$.